carpentries-incubator/hpc-intro/_episodes/12-scheduler.md

 `srun` accepts all of the same options as `sbatch`.
 However, instead of specifying these in a script, these options are specified on the command-line when starting a job.
-To submit a job that uses 2 cpus for instance, we could use the following command
+To submit a job that uses 2 CPUs for instance, we could use the following command
 (note that SLURM's environment variables like `SLURM_CPUS_PER_TASK` are only available to batch jobs run with `sbatch`):

 ```
-[remote]$ srun -c 2 echo "This job will use 2 cpus."
+[remote]$ srun -c 2 echo "This job will use 2 CPUs."
 ```
 {: .bash}
 ```
-This job will use 2 cpus.
+This job will use 2 CPUs.
 ```
 {: .output}